Changissnz/nu_merchant_principal/README.md

 protectionist schematics, some may not be qualified to obey a prescribed quantification scheme.
-Quantification could fall short of predicting chaos reactive from some kind of information reception, which does not have to be the truth.
+Quantification could fall short of predicting chaos reactive from some kind of information reception, and that information does not have to be the truth.
+In the grand order of protectionism, there are economic costs attached.
+There are power dynamics and contingencies to be maintained.